cabalmail/cabal-infra/docs/setup.md

     1. Queue a plan in your Terraform Cloud terraform/dns workspace.
     2. When it finishes the plan phase, confirm and apply.
     3. The output will include name servers.
 [Update the domain registration](./registrar.md) for your control domain with these name servers. *Before proceeding to the next step, make sure this change is complete*.
-    4. The output will also include the keys and values of several environment varialbes that you must store in the Actions settings of your Github repository:
+    4. The output will also include the name of an S3 bucket that you must store in the [Secrets settings](https://docs.github.com/en/actions/security-guides/encrypted-secrets) of your Github repository:

-        ```json
-        "github_env_vars": {
-          "AWS_S3_BUCKET": "admin.example.net",
-          "COGNITO_CLIENT_ID":"xxxxxxxxxxxxxxxxxxxxxxxxxx",
-          "COGNITO_USER_POOL_ID":"us-east-1_xxxxxxxxx"
-        }

-        ```
         1. Log in to your Github account.
         2. Navigate to the newly forked repository.
         3. From the repository, navigate to Settings, and then Secrets.
 This should show any Actions secrets by default.
 If you see any other secrets settings, navigiate to Actions secrets.
-        4. For each environment variable, click "New repository secret", and enter the key and value.
+        4. Click "New repository secret", and enter "AWS_S3_BUCKET" for the key and the value specifed in the Terraform output for the value.

 3. Run the terraform/infra workspace.